 Heading north up the west coast from Es Vedrà there are two more tourist enclaves clustered around picturesque bays – Cala Vadella and Cala Tarida.

-The administrative centre of the municipality is the village of San Josè, which stands on the side of Sa Talaiassa.
-Like many of the other larger villages on the island it is dominated by an impressive fortified village church.
+The administrative center of the municipality is the village of San Josè, which stands on the side of Sa Talaiassa.
+Like many of the other larger villages on the island, it is dominated by an impressive fortified village church.

 Heading east from San Antonio towards the largest of the municipality’s villages, San Rafael de Sa Creu, you pass through a wide valley of arable farmland before reaching the village and the descent into Ibiza town.

-Continuing further to the east where the two municipalities of San Antonio and San Joan meet there is another small hamlet on a similar elevated plateau called San Mateo d’Albarca.
+Continuing further to the east where the two municipalities of San Antonio and San Joan meet there is another small hamlet on a similarly elevated plateau called San Mateo d’Albarca.

-This northern area of the island remains almost totally unspoilt – as it would have been a century ago, but with proper roads to allow us all easy access…
+This northern area of the island remains almost unspoiled – as it would have been a century ago, but with proper roads to allow us all easy access…

 The final municipality of the island is the city of Ibiza itself and consists of little more than the city and its suburbs.
 It covers an area of just 11 km² but contains over a third of the island’s total inhabitants – over 50,000 out of a total island population of approximately 140,000.